 Being cognizant of your use case can determine how soft your steel should be, and of course, how often you'd like to sharpen.
 Realistically, there's no best answer to blade steel, despite many knife snob opinions.
-Being sure with your use (let's say, cutting rope) would warrsnt a steel that is tougher to sharpen, but requires it less often.
+Being sure with your use (let's say, cutting rope) would warrant a steel that is tougher to sharpen, but requires it less often.
 Combining that with another blade attribute such as serrations could also be another enhancement of the overall anatomy.

 All in all, being selective on use case has everything to do with preference, but often times, preference is driven by the blade.

 For folks who love folding knives, the spine is often a place to rest the thumb.
-Whittling, carving, cutting fruit and other tasks usually call for a pocket knife that has a nice, stable spine.
-Enhancements on this part of the anatomy could be additional roughness to the material, or jimping, a sort of serration of the spine in order ton increase overall grip
+Whittling, carving, cutting fruit, and other tasks usually call for a pocket knife that has a nice, stable spine.
+Enhancements on this part of the anatomy could be additional roughness to the material, or jimping, a sort of dull serration of the spine in order ton increase overall grip

 For one handed opening, if your knife has a flipper or thumb stud, you're in luck.
 These two ergonomic aids help in quick opening without fumbling both hands around the sharp tool.

 Here at KPL, the locking mechanism and pivot are our favorite parts of the knife anatomy - mainly because we know how to properly lubricate a knife!

-The reason lives in the ability to keep a folding knife open, and locked in place during use.
+The reason lives in the ability to keep a folding knife open and locked in place during use.
 Locks are not all made equal, so someone routinely cutting things around the house may not be as concerned as a mountaineer who often cuts rope with a hard use folder.

 Taking these small details into consideration can also be important in ease of use.
-Just like a flipper or thumb stud for one handed opening, having a locking mechanism that's easy to close safely with one hand may be very important.
+Just like a flipper or thumb stud for one handed opening, having a locking mechanism that's easy to close safely with one hand can be very important.

 Last but not least, we have the place where the hand meets the tool.
-History tells us that ergonomics make work easier, so naturally, its wise to make a consideration for handle shape, and the scales (or handle material) being used.
+History tells us that ergonomics make work easier, so naturally it's wise to make a consideration for handle shape and the scales (or handle material) being used.

-With scales, look for something reasonable, and comfortable.
-Very aggresive cuts may not be necessary for around the house, but if you want extra grip and plan on wearing gloves, a little more "tread" may not hurt.
+With scales, look for something reasonable and comfortable.
+Very aggressive cuts may not be necessary for around the house, but if you want extra grip and plan on wearing gloves, a little more "tread" may not hurt.